abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Besides the summations over empty states $n'$, the equation requires the knowledge of the screened interaction $W$ as well as the (full) first-order derivative of the KS states
 $\partial_{\kappa\alpha\mathbf{q}} \psi_{n^{\prime}}$
-induced by an atomic displacement of atom $\kappa$ along direction $\alpha$ modulated by the wavevector $\qq$.
+induced by an atomic displacement of atom $\kappa$ along direction $\alpha$ modulated by the wavevector $\mathbf{q}$.
 Both terms can be computed by Abinit.
 The screened interaction $W$ is computed in terms of a sum of states with [[optdriver]] 3, and the results are stored in the SCR file.
-The first-order derivative of the KS states, on the contrary, are computed on the fly by the GWPT subdriver by solving a non-self-consistent (NSCF) Sternheimer equation as explained in the sections below.
+The first-order derivative of the KS states, on the contrary, is computed on the fly by the GWPT subdriver by solving a non-self-consistent (NSCF) Sternheimer equation as explained in the sections below.

 Please note that ZPR computations at the GWPT level are still a field of active research, especially in polar materials where additional long-range (LR) terms of many-body nature appear in the e-ph matrix elements.
-In this tutorial, we won't be able to converge the calculation hence we mainly focus on explaining the different steps involved and the input parameters affecting the quality of the calculation and the predictive power.
+In this tutorial, we won't be able to converge the calculation; hence, we mainly focus on explaining the different steps involved and the input parameters affecting the quality of the calculation and the predictive power.
-Hopefully, additional techniques and algorithmic improvements will be made available in the forthcoming Abinit version in order to accelerate GWPT calculations without spoiling accuracy (stay tuned).
+Hopefully, additional techniques and algorithmic improvements will be made available in forthcoming Abinit versions in order to accelerate GWPT calculations without spoiling accuracy (stay tuned).

 <!--